 The solution?
-Condition monitoring software and wireless sensor technology
+Condition monitoring sensors and software

-A single mobile app and software environment allows facility managers to position wireless sensors on or near assets they are measuring, and then link sensors to a secured cloud that is accessible via a desktop computer or mobile device app.
+A single mobile app and software environment allows facility managers to position wireless condition monitoring sensors on or near assets they are measuring, and then link sensors to a secured cloud that is accessible via a desktop computer or mobile device app.
 Facility managers and maintenance teams can use one or multiple types of condition monitoring sensors within the same system, making expansion of a monitoring program across multiple machine and sensor types easy.

 Wireless sensors can monitor several machine behaviors, including vibration levels, multiple aspects of a machine’s power (voltage, current, etc.), temperature (using thermal imaging and/or temperature sensors) or temperature in a controlled refrigerator or freezer setting.
 Each sensor can be set up to send push notifications as alarms when monitored assets deviate from user-set parameters.
 Because alarm setup is customizable and push-based, facility operators can customize alarm triggers around a particular piece of equipment’s specifications and also send alerts to select teams or individuals.
-Wireless sensors paired with CM software also aggregates trend data, stores records and provides information visually in its reports, making facility audits easy and equipment performance metrics history readily available for new maintenance team members as they grow into their roles.
+Wireless vibration sensors paired with condition monitoring software also aggregates trend data, stores records and provides information visually in its reports, making facility audits easy and equipment performance metrics history readily available for new maintenance team members as they grow into their roles.

 In action: Lamonica’s Pizza Dough